frencojobs/derry/README.md

 build: pub run build_runner build
 ```

 A script can either be a single string or a list of strings.
-If it is a list, the strings inside of string will be executed synchronously in the given order of the list.
+If it is a list, the strings inside of the list will be executed synchronously in the given order of the list.

 ```yaml
 build: